ufs-community/ufs-srweather-app/doc/UsersGuide/BackgroundInfo/TechnicalOverview.rst

      - Directory generated by the ``make_orog`` task containing the orography files for the experiment
    * - sfc_climo
      - Directory generated by the ``make_sfc_climo`` task containing the surface climatology files for the experiment
-   * - FV3LAM_wflow.db

-       FV3LAM_wflow_lock.db
-     - Database files that are generated when Rocoto is called (by the launch script) to launch the workflow
-   * - log.launch_FV3LAM_wflow
-     - The ``launch_FV3LAM_wflow.sh`` script appends its output to this log file each time it is called.
-View the last several lines of this file to check the status of the workflow.

 The output files for an experiment are described in :numref:`Section %s <OutputFiles>`.
 The workflow tasks are described in :numref:`Section %s <WorkflowTaskDescription>`.